KeatonArmstrong02/public-notes/content/4 - Zettelkasten/Fundamental Attribution Error.md

 Give others the same leeway you give yourself.

 I also feel a bit of comfort in knowing this, as it helps to not throw everyone into a bucket.
-If someone is rude you don't have to be upset because you can [[lean into ignorance]] and assume better.
+If someone is rude you don't have to be upset because you can [[Leaning into ignorance]] and assume better.
 Just don't always *bet* on ignorance

 A lot of defensiveness might come from the worry that others will use this "against" us. and not give us the same leeway that we ourselves use.